Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 One of my summer jobs taught me everything I needed to know for a college course on Organizational Behavior (OB in business lingo).
 The workplace culture was confusing.
 I read the book our supervisor required, but was the only one who did.
 Following the basic rules was easy for me, but interpreting workplace cues was elusive.
 The lively book discussion I imagined never materialized.
 Back at school, in OB class, I recalled what I learned on the job.
 On the mid-term and final exams, I responded to prompts in a way that was the antithesis of my boss’s approach.

 My friends have also gleaned unexpected bonuses from dull positions.
-One parlayed customer interaction and staff supervision at a frozen dessert shop to a pharmaceutical sales position.
-Another spent a summer as a clerk for a local dry cleaners, which made her valuable to a government agency in monitoring the introduction of a new, safer chemical in this industry.
-Yet another took a part-time gig in store management to prepare for a corporate leadership role.
+One parlayed customer interaction and staff supervision at a frozen dessert shop into a pharmaceutical sales position.
+Another spent a summer as a clerk for a local dry cleaner, which made her valuable to a government agency in monitoring the introduction of a new, safer chemical in this industry.
+Yet another took a part-time gig in-store management to prepare for a corporate leadership role.

 Regular, wage-earning jobs that may seem like dead ends may never amount to much.
-But they can sometimes lead to experience that can be intentionally or serendipitously leveraged.
+But they can sometimes lead to experiences that can be intentionally or serendipitously leveraged.